On the stability of $\phi$-uniform domains: Examples of -uniform domains

-for all $x,y\in G$. \end{definition} In order to give a simple criterion for $\varphi$-uniform domains, consider domains $G$ satisfying the following property \cite{Vu2}: there exists a constant $C\ge 1$ such that each pair of points $x,y\in G$ can be joined by a rectifiable path $\gamma\in G$ with $\ell(\gamma)\le C\,|x-y|$ and $\min\{\delta(x),\delta(y)\}\le C\,d(\gamma,\partial G)$.
+In order to give examples of $\varphi$-uniform domains, consider domains $G$ satisfying the following geometric property \cite[Examples~2.50~(1)]{Vu2}: there exists a constant $C\ge 1$ such that each pair of points $x,y\in G$ can be joined by a rectifiable path $\gamma\in G$ with $\ell(\gamma)\le C\,|x-y|$ and $\min\{\delta(x),\delta(y)\}\le C\,d(\gamma,\partial G)$.
 Then $G$ is $\varphi$-uniform with $\varphi(t)=C^2t$.
 In particular, every convex domain is $\varphi$-uniform with $\varphi(t)=t$.
 However, in general, convex domains need not be uniform.
-The above examples of $\varphi$-uniform domains are studied in \cite[Examples~2.50~(1)]{Vu2}.
-More complicated nontrivial examples of $\varphi$-uniform domains can be seen by considering that of uniform domains which are studied by several researchers.
-For instance, it is noted in \cite{Mac96,Va84} that complementary components of quasim\"obius (and hence bi-Lipschitz) spheres are uniform.
+More complicated nontrivial examples of $\varphi$-uniform domains can be seen by considering that of uniform domains which are extensively studied by several researchers.
+For instance, it is noted in \cite{Mac96} that complementary components of quasim\"obius (and hence bi-Lipschitz) spheres are uniform.